AmericanRedCross/jobs/gisintern_summer2014.md

 - Experience using command line tools or scripts (e.g. GDAL, Python) to geoprocess data a plus
 - Ability to harmonize an independent work style with larger team priorities

-##Contact
-If interested send a curriculum vitae or resume and a 3-4 map sample portfolio to [Andrea Darrington Heidtke](mailto://andrea.darringtonheidtke@redcross.org).
-Official job posting will be available shortly at [redcross.org](http://www.redcross.org/about-us/careers)